-Over the coming months, we will offer articles which look at the most common pitfalls our accounting services clients make.
-These articles will focus on best practices.
-In more detail, the articles aim to improve processes and ensure solid internal controls to protect the assets of the organization.
-This month, we will focus on the core for successful accounting practices and financial reporting of your organization, your Chart of Accounts (COA).
+NFP Partners has offered articles which look at the most common pitfalls our accounting services clients make.
+These articles focus on best practices.
+In more detail, the articles aim to improve processes and ensure solid internal controls which protect the assets of the organization.
+In this article, we will focus on the core for successful accounting practices and financial reporting of your organization, your chart of accounts (COA).

-The Chart of Accounts serves as the framework of an organization’s accounting system, classifying all accounts used in the general ledger as an asset, liability, net asset, revenue or expense.
-It is what managers and accounting staff use to “code” an item that needs to be recorded in the accounting system.
+The chart of accounts serves as the framework of an organization’s accounting system, classifying all accounts used in the general ledger as an asset, liability, net asset, revenue or expense.
+Furthermore, it is what managers and accounting staff use to “code” an item that needs to be recorded in the accounting system.
 These codes are key to creating the organization’s financial reports.

 A multi-dimensional chart of accounts structure in a nonprofit organization is key to successful financial reporting.
 This type of structure allows the COA to be set up according to the needs of the nonprofit.
-The standard general ledger accounts are included in the structure but other segments are also included, such as program, funding source and restriction.
-These segments enable a nonprofit to produce required reports, such as a Statement of Functional Expense or Statement of Financial Position with Net Assets categorized by restriction type.
+The standard general ledger accounts are included in the structure.
+Other segments are also included, such as program, funding source and restriction.
+These segments enable a nonprofit to produce required reports.
+These reports include a Statement of Functional Expense or Statement of Financial Position with Net Assets categorized by restriction type.
 Funding source segments allow a nonprofit to easily categorize grant funding and track based on that grants budget period.
-No matter the structure of the various codes in an account structure, we recommend each account be clearly defined which ensures consistency in coding across departments.
+No matter the structure of the various codes in an account structure, we recommend each account be clearly defined.
+Additionally, this ensures consistency in coding across departments.

-The COA should be built to last for multiple years, allowing for easy comparison of financial data over time.
-It is easy to add a new account code, but before you know it though, your two-page chart of accounts grows to four pages.
+The COA should be built to last for multiple years.
+This allows for easy comparison of financial data over time.
+It is easy to add a new account code.
+Before you know it though, your two-page chart of accounts grows to four pages.
 One individual should be assigned the responsibility of adding new accounts.
-Each requested account code should be reviewed for the determination of need.
-Questions should be asked, such as, what is the purpose of the new account versus using an existing account and expanding the definition?
+Also, each requested account code should be reviewed for the determination of need.
+Questions should be asked.
+For example, what is the purpose of the new account versus using an existing account and expanding the definition?
 Existing accounts not playing significant roles in financial reporting may be better off being absorbed by others, but not without a formal course of action to assess the impact of doing so.

 In summary, create accounts that are meaningful for your organization, clearly define each account and maintain the account structure and carefully evaluate additions.
 These best practices will lead your organization to success and help you avoid some unwanted nuisances in the future.
 For more articles on how to avoid financial pitfalls, click here.